stolksdorf/pico-flux/docs/api.md

 Access to the contract's [Event Emitter](https://nodejs.org/api/events.html#events_class_eventemitter)

 #### `contract.clear()`
-Clears out the contract's internal cache of values, pending/eror states, and deferred promises.
+Clears out the contract's internal cache of values, pending/eror states, and deferred promises for all instances.
 Does not emit any events.

 #### `contract(...args) -> instance`
 Returns an instance of the contract coupled to the provided `args`.
 Calling this with the same `args` will return the same instance.
 Each instance will have it's own set of value cache, pending state, and errors.
+The provied `args` will be passed to the contract's async function whenever it's called.

 #### `async contract(...args).execute() -> promise`
 Executes the `async fn` with the `args`.
 This puts several things in motion:
-- If there's a request already in-flight, simply returns a new promise coupled with it
+- if there's a request already in-flight, simply returns a new promise coupled with it
-- Sets the contract instance to pending
+- sets the contract instance to pending
 - clears the errors
 - emits a `execute` and `update` event on the contract instance.
-- if successful, caches the returned value, sets pending to false, resolves all promises, and emits `finish`
+- if successful, caches the returned value, sets pending to false, resolves all promises with the value, and emits `finish`
 - if not successful, sets the contract's errors, sets pending to false, rejects all promises and emits `oops`
 - And finally emits an `update`